 - Improved geological confidence in existing Resource: The Scoping Study only included 26% of the Reef and High Grade Dunite MRE due to reporting constraints in including Inferred resources.
 Average annual free cash flows of A\$72m in the Scoping Study demonstrate the significant upside in increasing mine life through the inclusion of existing Resources. - Resource growth: The Panton orebody is open at depth and interpreted to have improving thicknesses and grades; further drilling may support mine life extensions beyond the currently modelled life of mine. - Additional payable metals: The Panton deposit contains metals either not included in the MRE or not assumed to be payable.
-Additional work in the PFS stage may support the inclusion of other payable metals including rhodium, iridium, copper and cobalt. - Expansion potential: The SScoping tudy does not include the near-surface Bulk Dunite mineralisation.
-This component of the MRE comprises 55.7Mt @ 1.2g/t PdEq2, and future metallurgical studies may support a significantly expanded operation. - Regional discoveries: The Company has recently expanded its exploration position around the Panton Project.
-Additional nearby discoveries will potentially further enhance the Project's economics through shared surface and processing infrastructure.
-Future Metals' Eileen Bore Project is located ~15km to the east of Panton and historic drilling indicates the potential to quickly establish a resource estimate, progress metallurgical understanding and include it in the overall project development plan. - Western price premiums: Pricing upside associated with being one of the few western PGM & chromite projects outside of China, Russia and South Africa.
-The Company will establish the Project's competitiveness on a carbon intensity basis during the planned PFS, however given the grade, and intended power source the Company is currently of the view that the Project will be substantially less carbon intensive than many existing projects.
+Additional work in the PFS stage may support the inclusion of other payable metals including rhodium, iridium, copper and cobalt. - Expansion potential: The Scoping Study does not include the near-surface Bulk Dunite mineralisation.
+This component of the MRE comprises 55.7Mt @ 1.2g/t PdEq2, and future metallurgical studies may support a significantly expanded operation.